dagraham/etm-dgraham/README.md

 * inbox items
 * *<* pastdue warnings in descending order of the number of days past due
 * *>* beginby warnings in ascending order of the number of days remaining

+### Timer view

+This view lists all reminders with associated timers sorted by the elapsed time since the timer's *state* was last changed.
+The display for each reminder shows the itemtype and summary, any applicable *flags* and, in the right hand column, the elapsed time and *state* of the associated timer.

+The sort order assures that the reminder with the active timer will always be at the top of the list and followed by the reminders with the most recently modified timers.
+This makes it easy to switch back and forth between recent timers.

 ### Review View